larskuhtz/wai-cors/README.md

 ```

 Open the file `test/index.html` in a modern web-browser.
 On page load a Javascript
-script is exectued that runs the test suite and prints the result on the page.
+script is executed that runs the test suite and prints the result on the page.